simon-weber/gmusicapi/README.md

 ###Getting Started

 gmusicapi.api.Api is the user-facing interface.
 The provided example.py should be enough to get you started.
-For more information, see the [documentation](http://readthedocs.org/docs/unofficial-google-music-api/en/latest) and testing code.
+For complete information, see the [documentation](http://readthedocs.org/docs/unofficial-google-music-api/en/latest).
+The testing code might also be useful.

-In addition, Michal Odnous has built [an example](https://github.com/odiroot/Unofficial-Google-Music-API/blob/master/example_play.py) that will play songs from your library.

 ##Ports